JihuiDing/preCMGsim/README.md

 ## Acknowledgements

-This project builds on implementations from [Yuna Li/pyCCUS](https://github.com/AndyStudio/pyCCUS-public).
+This project builds on implementations from [pyCCUS](https://github.com/AndyStudio/pyCCUS-public).